dptech-corp/Uni-Fold/README.md

 ## NEWEST in Uni-Fold

+[2022-11-15] We released the full dataset used to train Uni-Fold.

 [2022-09-06] We released the code of Uni-Fold Symmetry (UF-Symmetry), a fast solution to fold large symmetric protein complexes.
 The details of UF-Symmetry can be found in [bioRxiv: Uni-Fold Symmetry: Harnessing Symmetry in Folding Large Protein Complexes](https://doi.org/10.1101/2022.08.30.505833).
 The code of UF-Symmetry is concentrated in the folder [`unifold/symmetry`](./unifold/symmetry/).

 ![case](./img/uf-symmetry-effect.gif)